FAQ

 5. Why do projects fail?

-#5-Poor or non-existent stakeholder buy-in to the project’s solutions
+#5-Poor or non-existent stakeholder buy-in to the project’s

 #4-Poor or non-existent champion involvement with the project team